andreas-bulling/dbus-warp2/README.md

-# dbus-open-evcc
+# dbus-warp2
-Integrate EVCC charger into Victron Venus OS
+Integrate WARP2 charger into Victron Venus OS

 ## Purpose
-This script supports reading EV charger values from EVCC.
+This script supports reading EV charger values from a WARP2 charger by Tinkerforge.
 Writing values is not supported right now

 ## Install & Configuration
 ### Get the code